St. Johns Regional Audubon

 We periodically set up an information table at community festivals and events.
 We are looking for members who enjoy meeting new people and sharing our topics of interest.
 We usually also have a game or activity for kids.
 Volunteers are needed for 2 to 6 hours.
 The ability to transport and help set up the table, display, and canopy tent would be particularly helpful.

-You should be able to find parking at the City of St. Augustine’s parking facility by the Visitors Information Center.
+Parking is available at the City of St. Augustine’s parking facility by the Visitors Information Center.

 Resources for Birders